David North (character): Exiles

 An alternate version of Maverick was revealed to exist in Exiles #62.
 Maverick was forced to join Weapon X, a group of reality-hopping people who had to kill people to save realities.
-Little is known about Maverick, except that he apparently was killed by the bladed shield of an alternate version of Captain America.
+Little is known about Maverick, except that he was destroyed by the bladed shield of an alternate version of Captain America.
 For a time, the body was trapped in the Timebroker's Crystal Palace until the Exiles sent his body back home.
 On his homeworld of Earth-1287, Maverick was revealed to be an agent of S.H.I.E.L.D. before his abduction, working alongside Nick Fury, who later honored his best agent by giving him a proper funeral.

 Earth-5700

 In a possible future timeline (Earth-5700), Agent Zero joined a Wolverine-led version of the X-Men, teaming with Archangel, Juggernaut, Sunfire, Mystique, Aurora, and Deadpool.
 After a time, the Director activated Zero's embedded mental directive, and Zero, against his will, slaughtered the X-Men, except for Wolverine.
 Unable to bring himself to kill his friend and teammate, he fought the mind control just long enough to commit suicide.